akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 # Welcome!

-In this workshop, you’ll learn how to leverage infrastructure as code (IaC) and DevSecOps patterns to automate, scale, and improve the security posture of your cloud infrastructure.
-We’ll create a pipeline that provides frequent, easy-to-digest improvements to ensure our configurations are secure and compliant from the build-time to runtime.
+In this workshop, we’ll learn how to leverage infrastructure as code (IaC) and DevSecOps patterns to automate, scale, and improve the security posture of cloud infrastructure and applications.
+We’ll create a pipeline that ensures our configurations are secure and compliant from build-time to runtime.

-Using **Prisma Cloud, Checkov, VS Code, GitHub, Terraform Cloud,** and **AWS**, we’ll get hands-on experience implementing an automated **Terraform** security and compliance workflow.
+This guide will demonstrate how to secure applications from code to cloud by integrating **Prisma Cloud** (and **checkov**) with **Terraform Cloud, Github, VScode** and **AWS**.

 ![Diagram of workshop flow](images/0_flow_diagram.png "Diagram of workshop flow")

 ## Learning Objectives
-- Get an overview of DevSecOps and Terraform infrastructure as code (IaC)
+- Gain an understanding of DevSecOps and infrastructure as code (IaC) using Terraform
 - Scan IaC files for misconfigurations locally
 - Set up CI/CD pipelines to automate security scanning and policy enforcement
-- Fix IaC security errors and AWS resource misconfigurations with Prisma Cloud
+- Fix security findings and AWS resource misconfigurations with Prisma Cloud

 **Let’s start with a few core concepts!**